vadi2/gmcp-auth-mock/README.md

 The server listens for connections in a loop.
 When data is received:

 - GMCP messages are parsed from the telnet data
-- On `Client.Authenticate` messages, the credentials are checked
+- On `Char.Login` messages, the credentials are checked
 - Responses are sent over GMCP and plain text

 This shows a basic GMCP implementation and authentication flow.